rear/rear/doc/user-guide/02-getting-started.md

 ## From RPM packages

-Simply install (or update) the provided packages using the command: `rpm -Uhv rear-1.17-1.fc20.noarch.rpm`
+Install (or update) the provided packages using the command: `rpm -Uhv rear-1.17-1.fc20.noarch.rpm`

 You can test your installation by running `rear dump`: